tensorflow/tensorflow/g3doc/OpDefinitions.md

 ## Operation definition

 As an example of the proposal to declare an operation (say `tf.Add)`.
-In general one would create a helper classes in the modelling of the operations that would abstract out common functionality (e.g., `TF_BinaryOp`).
+This is intended to be a fully contained example, in practice one would create a helper classes that abstract out common functionality (e.g., `TF_BinaryOp`).

 ```tablegen
 def TF_AddOp : Op<"tf.Add", [NoSideEffect]>,